ddialliance/sdtl/SDTH/doc/content/BestPractices.markdown

     - @id
     - hasName
     - wasDerivedFrom or elaborationOf
-5. Every DataframeInstance and FileInstance should have at least one hasVarInstance
+5. Every DataframeInstance and FileInstance should have at least one hasVariableInstance
 6. wasDerivedFrom is used for ProgramSteps that
     - change values in a data object
     - change the number of rows or columns in a data object